 On the sculpture the body of the whale is adorned with intricate relief carvings, featuring the ovoids, U-forms, and circle shapes characteristic of Haida art.
 From within the blowhole, a human face peers out.
 The hooked nose indicates a transformation figure.
 The Haida believe in the interconnectedness of all beings and the transformative power of the spirit world.
 The blowhole with the human-like face is one of the most iconic and powerful elements of the sculpture.
 In Haida mythology, this is the face of the "Chief of the Undersea World" himself.
 The fact that Reid chose to cast this specific detail as a stand-alone sculpture underscores its profound significance to him.
 It is a distillation of the larger sculpture's essence—the spiritual and mythical core of the killer whale.

-This piece is not part of a numbered edition.
-A "studio proof" is a special, often unique, casting made by the artist for themselves or for a very select group of individuals associated with the work.
-It is a highly personal piece, and in this case, one that remained in possession of the Reid family.
-Its "1/1" status and provenance from the artist's estate make it a unique and highly desirable work for a collector.
-It serves as a miniature, powerful representation of one of Reid's most famous monumental works, celebrating the mystical heart of the "Chief of the Undersea World."
+It's unique status and provenance from the artist's estate make it a highly desirable work for a collector.
+It is a powerful representation of one of Reid's most famous monumental works, celebrating the mystical heart of the "Chief of the Undersea World".